8 Amazing Destinations for Winter in Greece

 When you explore the mountainous regions of Greece, you will find seasonal specialties like stews, soups, and smoked meats everywhere.
 Greek winter food includes bouyiourdi, mpekri meze, stifado, kavourmades, lachanodolmades.

 If you want to visit Greece, but with a lower budget and fewer tourists, exploring Greece in winter may be your best bet.
 Experience the Greek holiday season!
+Or simply find the best places to visit in Greece in winter!
 If you want to share or save this article, Pin away!

 Have you visited any of these Greek destinations?
 Let me know what you thought in the comments below!